Discovery Call

 Meaningful progress in physical fitness doesn't require perfection—just consistent, intentional action.

-What Does It Mean to be Physically Fit?
+What Does It Mean to Be Fit?

 Fitness isn't one-size-fits-all.
 As a tactical or industrial athlete, you need to start by defining what success looks like for you.

-The Health and Wellbeing Model
+I. The Health and Wellbeing Model

 • Healthy body composition

-• Pain-free, functional movement
+• Pain-free movement

-• Cardiovascular endurance
+• Cardiovascular health

-• Foundational strength
+• Functional strength

 Health and wellbeing come from consistent, intentional movement.
 Not extreme workouts.
 Not crash diets.
 Not "weekend warrioring."

+II.
 The High-Performance Model

 Minimal resources or time?
 You can still build strength and improve cardiovascular health with simple effort.

-What Should You Do Today?
+What Can You Do Today?

 Sustainable change happens through regular participation, not perfection.